info340a-sp20/project-2-kusche12/README.md

 Upon completion, your score will be calculated on how many questions you got correct.

+### Where to play?
+You can use our application at this website: https://quiz-maker-2cd84.web.app/

 Please feel free to fork this repo to learn more.
 Thanks for reading!